How do I use the UART connection?

 What is the difference between the power and disable GPIO pins?

 The power pin controls the power of the BG96 module while the disable pin controls the power regulator of the HAT.

 Are any additional components required to be added to get GPS to work or is all that included in the board?

-Yes, Active GNSS/GPS antenna can be used with the HAT.
-In order to use it, you will need to solder the Active Antenna Enabling jumper (SJX) as here.
+Yes, an active GNSS/GPS antenna can be used with the HAT.
+In order to use it, you will need to solder the active antenna Enabling jumper (SJX) as here.

 Can I power both Raspberry Pi and the HAT only through the Raspberry Pi USB power supply?

 Yes, powering the Raspberry Pi is enough.
 It will power the attached HAT.

 Yes, the HAT is certified on Verizon Network.
 While purchasing, please select the Hardware Version as North America - Verizon Certified.